dflydev/dflydev-github-gist-twig-extension/README.md

 Advanced Usage
 --------------

-The `GistTwigExtension` can optionally accept an `ITransport` and an `ICache` implementation.
+The `GistTwigExtension` can optionally accept a `TransportInterface` and a `CacheInterface` implementation.
 By default `NativePhpTransport` and `ArrayCache` are selected if not specified.

 License
 -------

-This library is licensed under the New BSD License - see the LICENSE file for details.
+MIT, see LICENSE.

 Community
 ---------